Akeboshiwind/gorilla-repl-docker/README.md

 # Gorilla REPL

-A docker file for gorilla repl
+A docker image to run gorilla repl.

 ## Running